Telrad Networks to buy Alvarion's wireless access business

-JERUSALEM, Feb 24 (Reuters) - Telrad Networks will buy the broadband wireless access business of Israeli wireless broadband technology firm Alvarion Ltd for $6.1 million, the companies said.
+JERUSALEM (Reuters) - Telrad Networks will buy the broadband wireless access business of Israeli wireless broadband technology firm Alvarion Ltd ALVR.TA for $6.1 million, the companies said.

-Alvarion may also receive certain performance-based milestone payments of up to $6 million.
+Alvarion ALVR.O may also receive certain performance-based milestone payments of up to $6 million.

 Last week, Alvarion delayed the release of its fourth-quarter earnings to March 6 due to ongoing negotiations to sell its licensed carrier business.